joelouthan/theologic.us/content/posts/here-is-love/2014-01-20-here-is-love-he-is-our-longing-romans-823.md

 Oh, how I need guidance, wisdom, understand, knowledge, comfort, and love.
 Wouldn’t you know that God gives us all those things and more through His Son by the power of the Holy Spirit.

-And by that same Spirit who raised Christ from the dead, I have the power to cry out for my Father, “Father, I&#8217;m hurt.
+And by that same Spirit who raised Christ from the dead, I have the power to cry out for my Father, “Father, I'm hurt.
 Please make it better.
 Please take away this pain and torment.
 Please wipe away my tears.
 Please make everything right.”

 _Wait eagerly_?
 That would be an incredible understatement, Paul.
 I would give anything to have to be completely, wholly, holy, one with my Savior and Lord.
 I want to be in His Presence and tangibly know that everything _perfectly_ all right.
 I need to have that bond between me and God to be impervious to disconnections and dissolution.
 I need it all.